Ultimate Xi’an Travel Guide 2026: Top Tips, Food, Itineraries

 Huimin Jie 回民街 | free | Line 2/6, Zhonglou, Exit C

 Note: most museums closed on Mondays.
 Even if the attraction is free, it is likely to require online booking.
-Please check Trip or the official museum mini-program for info.

 (Information last checked in Apr 2026) 👉 check out my article How to Buy Tickets to Attractions in China